Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Conclusions and future work

 \section{Conclusions and future work}

-In developing the next generation of acoustic materials, LRMs are a promising technology.
-LRM performance is largely determined by the resonator component.
-In this work, we propose and test a novel targeted design approach based on ML techniques.
-We argue that resonator designs can be evaluated mainly in terms of a few scalar modal parameters, which yield multiple band gaps at desired frequencies and with predefined efficiency.
-After a tailored sorting procedure, these modal parameters can be used as performance attributes in a cVAE neural network.
-Consistency with the physical and mathematical properties of the data is thus ensured.
-After an offline training process -- relying on numerical modal analyses -- we obtain an ultrafast method for resonator and hence LRM design.
+In this work, we propose and test a novel but practical targeted design approach for LRMs based on ML techniques.
+Three-dimensional resonator designs can be evaluated mainly in terms of a few scalar modal parameters, which yield multiple band gaps at desired frequencies and with predefined efficiency.
+Their modal parameters can be used as performance attributes in a cVAE neural network, an innovative AI solution in the field of structural dynamics.
+It combines the strength of random sampling of the latent space with the additional conditioning by the requested modal properties.
+Consistency with the physical properties of the data is thus ensured.
+After an offline training process -- relying on numerical modal analyses -- we obtain an ultra-fast method for resonator and LRM design.
 There are two main advantages.
 The first is that multiple modal properties (leading to multiple band gaps) can be requested simultaneously.
 The second is the inherent possibility to generate many designs, out of which the most practical one can be chosen.